crvasile/azure-docs/articles/active-directory/active-directory-saas-workday-inbound-tutorial.md

 * **Provisioning cloud-only users to Azure Active Directory** - Hybrid users who exist in both Active Directory and Azure Active Directory can be provisioned into the latter using [AAD Connect](connect/active-directory-aadconnect.md).
 However, users that are cloud-only can be provisioned directly from Workday to Azure Active Directory using the Azure AD user provisioning service.

-* **Writeback of email addresses to Workday** - the Azure AD user provisioning service can write selected Azure AD user attributes back to Workday, such as the email address.
+* **Writeback of email addresses to Workday** - the Azure AD user provisioning service can write selected Azure AD user attributes back to Workday, such as the email address. - this paragraph needs to be changed and make it clear that Workday Writeback supports at this point only email address.
+The part containing "such as email address" points the customers to believing that other attributes are supported as well.

 ### Scenarios covered